openspy/openspy-core/README.md

 This is a full rewrite of the old openspy.
 Each service runs as a seperate process, communicating over HTTP, AMQP, and also using redis as a data store.

+[See here](./DESIGN.md) for some architecture info

 ## TODO / Things to improve
-* Strip STL out (or at least resolve slow leaking/fragmentation issue)
+* Strip STL out (or at least resolve slow leaking/fragmentation issue), replace with new containers such as OS::LinkedList
 * Natneg v1 (currently only v1 and v2 are supported)
 * Better FESL support for more EA games
 * Peerchat
+* Remove stateful UDP connections from QR (See natneg, where no Peer class exists)
+* Reduce excessive AMQP & redis connections.
+* GP UDP support? -- might not be needed, or bypass the server entirely

 ## Building